eduardolfalcao/educhain/README.md

 In the architecture of Edublockchain there are three main components: the <b>miner component</b>, a <b>queue (RabbitMQ)</b> used for communication between miners, and the [transaction pool](https://github.com/eduardolfalcao/transaction-pool).

-The transaction pool is a component that receives transactions from final userr.
-Such set of transactions can be accessed by miners to include some transactions in the block to be mined.
+The transaction pool is a component that receives transactions from final users.
+Such a set of transactions can be accessed by miners to include some transactions in the block to be mined.
 Note that miners can select different transactions to create different blocks, as depicted on the Figure below.

 ![alt text](imgs/arch1.png)